-- Depending on the type of procedure opted for, the surgeon will remove the lesion either through excision, laser or freezing.
+- Depending on the type of procedure chosen, the surgeon will remove the lesion either through excision, laser, or freezing.

 - In case the lesion isn’t removed completely, additional treatment sessions may be arranged to get rid of the entire lesion.

 Immediately after your treatment, you need to be extra cautious with your wounds to ensure that your healing is swift and smooth.
 Your surgeon will give you a list of post-op instructions, which you need to follow closely.
 Some of these instructions include the following;

 - Keep the wound dry for the first 48 hours.

 - Gently wash and clean the area around the wound with soap and water.

 - If you have stitches, avoid washing or rubbing them but keep it clean and dry..